RodgerOliver/guides/guides/svn.md

 - `svn propedit`: edit a property
 - `svn propset svn:auto-props "*.sh = svn:executable=*" .`
   - this is an example of auto-props set in the root directory
+  - after `propset` the changes must be committed

+## Lock
+When a user locks a file no one can change or lock it.
+This action is saved in a separate location in the repo and it not committed.

+When a commit is made all locks are released.

+  - `svn propset svn:auto-props "*.jpg = svn:needs-lock" .`: set permissions so the file can only be edited if locked
+  - `svn lock file.png`: lock file
+  - `svn unlock file.png`: unlock file
+  - use the `--force` flag to break or steal a locked file